-As of March 31, 2024, our supply chain consisted of a diversified network of global production partners spread across multiple continents.
+As of June 30, 2024, our supply chain consisted of a diversified network of global production partners spread across multiple continents.
 Within our supply chain, we source the vast majority of the fabrics used in our products from a limited number of suppliers in China, and we source the other raw materials and product components used in our products, including items such as content labels, elastics, buttons, clasps and drawcords, from suppliers located predominantly in the Asia Pacific region.
-We also work with manufacturing partners that produce our products in facilities located in South East Asia, China, South America and Jordan, with the vast majority of our products currently in inventory having been produced by a limited number of our largest manufacturing suppliers in South and South East Asia and the majority of production currently occurring in Jordan.
+We also work with manufacturing partners that produce our products in facilities located in South East Asia, China, South America and Jordan.
+The majority of our products currently in inventory were produced by a limited number of our largest manufacturing suppliers in South and South East Asia and the majority of production currently occurs at a third party supplier in Jordan, although we intend to transition away from this supplier, following allegations of labor conditions at this supplier that do not meet our high standards.
 We are continuously working to strengthen our sourcing and manufacturing capabilities, which includes diversifying manufacturing operations geographically, as well as strategically refining our manufacturing base into fewer high-quality manufacturing partners to improve product quality and consistency.
-We believe these efforts will enhance our product innovation, quality and lead times across product categories.
+We believe these efforts will enhance our product innovation, quality and lead times across product categories, as well as maintain our commitment to act ethically and with social responsibility in how our products are made.
 However, these efforts may subject us to additional risks and costs, which may adversely impact our results of operations in the short term.